Quirinus/MXLU_Documentation/README.md

 - Add: procs from new sets and set items to the procs list page
 - Update: any proc/oskill change on any item on the oskills/procs list page
 - Add: Shield chance to block on all item pages (base+stat, for class-only add class base chance too).
+- (kor) Fix:New dunc map has wrong location of sigils